RafaBargiela/MiSeqDualIndx/README.md

 This protocol is based on the pipeline mentioned by Fadrosh et al. (Microbiome, 2014) at github https://github.com/igsbma/MiSeq16S and also implemented by Alesei Korzshenkov at https://github.com/laxeye/BFXscripts/blob/master/16S/16S-DI-workflow.sh.
 In this case, dual-indexing sequencing methodology is combined with the use of an heterogeneity spacer on the primer design to improve the quality of the reads.

-Steps from 1 to 4 complete the first phase of the pipeline, where the pair-end reads are joint, trimmed and cleaned, and barcodes are separated from the reads.
-Further steps are performed under Qiime to final demultiplexing, OTU picking and taxonomy assignation.
-Currently is prepared to use Qiime 1 but there will be an update in the future to performed the same steps under Qiime 2.
+Currently, a preprocessing of the initial files is needed, where the pair-end reads are joint, trimmed and cleaned, and barcodes are separated from the reads.
+Further steps are performed under Qiime for final demultiplexing of the samples, picking of representative sequences (OTUs using Qiime1 or ASVs using Qiime2 with DADA2) and final taxonomic assignation.

 ### Initial files:
 - R1.fastq (Fastq file with the forward reads).